viamrobotics/docs/docs/sdks/use-extra-params.md

 If `extra` information must be passed to a resource, it is handled within a new, _modular_ resource model's [custom API](/registry/) wrapper.

-{{%expand "Click for instructions on defining a custom model to utilize extra params" %}}
+{{%expand "Click for instructions on defining a custom model to use extra params" %}}

 To do this, define a custom implementation of the resource's API as a new _model_, and modify the resource's API methods to handle the `extra` information you send.
 Follow the steps in the [Modular Resources documentation](/use-cases/create-module/) to do so.